 Bainbridge Public Library, a nonprofit organization, owns, operates, and maintains the Library building and grounds through community donations and grants.
 Kitsap Regional Library provides the library staff, collection, classes, and a virtual library at KRL.org with funding from property tax revenues.
 Together we provide the quality library our community wants and has come to expect.
 Thank you for your support.

 Bainbridge Schools Foundation brings the island together to invest in initiatives that inspire and strengthen the educational experience for each BISD student, from kindergarten through graduation.
-Our school district relies on BSF funding to pay for innovative programs, recruiting and retaining high-quality teachers, and academic support for all students.
+Our schools rely on BSF funding to pay for innovative programs, recruiting and retaining high-quality teachers, and academic support for all students.

 Youth sports are vital to the health and well-being of students.
 Unfortunately, on Bainbridge Island, many students cannot afford the cost of participation fees.
 The Bainbridge Youth Sports Access Fund was established as a fundraising vehicle to eliminate the financial barriers to Bainbridge High School youth participating in sports.
 Grant funds are distributed to Bainbridge High School and distributed to youth in need via the School’s existing confidential protocol.

-Boys & Girls Club of Bainbridge Island prepares young people for a great future.
-The Club is a safe, affordable, and fun place for kids and teens during critical out-of-school time.
-We provide after-school programs; summer and holiday day camps; and leadership and service opportunities for teens through volunteerism.
-The Club serves hundreds of kids and families on the Island each year, extending reduced fees and scholarships to those in need.
-Club activities center on our three key outcome areas: academic success, good character and citizenship, and healthy lifestyles.
-Every day, kids and teens use the skills they’ve gained from being a Boys & Girls Club member.
+Boys & Girls Club of Bainbridge Island is a safe, affordable, and fun place for kids and teens during critical out-of-school time.
+While schools were closed for COVID-19, the Club expanded to full-day programming to provide a safe place for kids to participate in remote schooling, have supervised recreation time, and nurture their social connections during the pandemic.
+The Club provides after-school programs; summer and holiday day camps; and leadership and service opportunities for teens through volunteerism.
+The Club serves hundreds of kids on the Island each year, extending reduced fees and scholarships to families in need.
+Club activities center on our three key outcome areas: academic success, leadership and good character, and healthy lifestyles.

-The Coffee Oasis mission is to change the world for homeless youth in one community after another through evidence-based programs supported by sustainable coffee businesses.
-Since 1997, The Coffee Oasis has provided the core services needed both to prevent homelessness and to help homeless youth (ages 13-25 years old) off the streets.
-We accomplish this through street and school outreach, drop-in centers, housing, case management, mentoring and job training.
+The Coffee Oasis mission is to change the world for homeless youth in one community after another through a strategic continuum of services supported by sustainable coffee businesses.
+Since 1997, The Coffee Oasis has provided the core services needed both to prevent homelessness and to help homeless youth 13-25 years old off the streets.
+We accomplish this through street outreach, drop-in centers, case management, housing, crisis intervention, mentoring, and job training.

 The Dispute Resolution Center of Kitsap County (DRC) strengthens relationships, families, and communities through mediation, facilitation, training, Restorative Practice services and Behavioral Health Ombuds services.
 The goal of the DRC is to build community through the power of effective dialogue.
 Our mediators help neighbors, businesses, families and agencies find resolutions to their conflicts.
 The DRC also offers a variety of training programs.
 The 40-hr. mediation training helps potential mediators meet requirements for certification.
 Our school based trainings help youth learn skills to deal with conflict in a positive way.
 All of our trainings offer participants the opportunity to look at conflict in a different way.
 Our Ombuds help bridge the gap between clients and their behavioral health providers, helping to ensure dignified quality services.
 And, our Restorative Practices team is available to work with schools, workplaces, families and HOAs to allow parties to work together to improve challenging situations.

 EcoAdapt supports Bainbridge Island, and communities like ours, in creating a robust future in the face of climate change, through education and collaboration with local government, community groups and concerned citizens.
 Our programs include Awareness to Action workshops, State of Adaptation syntheses, the Climate Adaptation Knowledge Exchange (CAKEx.org), and the National Adaptation Forum.
-Past work includes guiding Bainbridge Island to a climate savvy comprehensive plan, and supporting local non-profits in their own climate adaptation efforts.
-Currently EcoAdapt co-hosts the Bainbridge Climate and Energy Forum, and Movies that Matter.
+Past work includes guiding Bainbridge Island to a climate savvy comprehensive plan, the Bainbridge Island Climate Impact Assessment and the Climate Change Adaptation Certification (a tool for communities like ours to make climate savvy decisions).
+Currently EcoAdapt co-hosts the Bainbridge Climate and Energy Forum and Movies That Matter.
 Learn more at EcoAdapt.org.

 EduCulture is connecting place and taste with where we eat, live and learn for more than a decade on Bainbridge Island.
 We serve schools and community with educational programs that honor our Island’s unique cultural heritage.
 EduCulture situates our community to be curriculum that fosters scholarship, stewardship, citizenship, and sustainability.
 Contributions support EduCulture’s locally grown Edible Education initiative.
 Our edible education programs have been bridging local farms, gardens, classrooms, school kitchens, and Island food community.
 Contributions also support EduCulture’s Only What We Can Carry project, which produces heritage education programs that bear witness to our Island’s unique history with exclusion, inclusion, citizenship and community.
 Along with many local partnerships, EduCulture serves as the resident educator at Suyematsu & Bentryn Family Farms.

 The Bainbridge Island Mountain Biking Club supports the Gear Grinders, the Island’s coed middle and high school level mountain bike teams.
-We raise funds for equipment, rider and coach training and league fees.
+We raise funds for equipment, rider and coach training,league fees and scholarships.
 The Club also supports the growth of mountain biking on Bainbridge Island.
 We propose and support new mountain biking facilities, such as Jay’s Pump Track at Battle Point.
 Our volunteers are major contributors to the building and maintaining of all the trails on Bainbridge Island.

 Our mission at Girls on the Run is to inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.
 We embolden girls in 3rd through 8th grade to recognize their inner strength and celebrate what makes them one of a kind as they are facing social pressures and conflicting messages about how they should act and who they should be.
 Our trained volunteer coaches facilitate a ten-week program, helping the girls develop essential skills so they can understand themselves and their place in the world, all while establishing a passion for health and fitness.
 The program culminates with girls positively impacting their communities through a service project and being physically and emotionally prepared to complete a celebratory 5K.
 We envision a world where every girl knows and activates her limitless potential and is free to boldly pursue her dreams.

-Give to Heal is a nonprofit dedicated to providing women survivors of abuse or other trauma access to holistic healing and wellness approaches to help alleviate their distress and aid in their healing and recovery.
+Give to Heal is a nonprofit dedicated to funding wellness and holistic services that help women heal from trauma.
 Give to Heal contracts with culturally competent, trauma-informed practitioners who provide services at no cost to women beginning their healing journeys.
 Access to healing services allows the residue of trauma to safely surface and be released through a variety of physical, mental, and energetic channels.
-In a safe and collaborative environment therapeutic modalities like acupuncture, reflex-therapy, yoga, nutritious meals and massage can positively transform the lives of survivors.
+In a safe and collaborative environment therapeutic modalities like acupuncture, reflex-therapy, yoga, and massage can positively transform the lives of survivors.
 In order to serve more women and expand our network of trauma-informed, holistic healing arts practitioners that have the skills, sensitivity, and passion to work with this population, we respectfully and gratefully ask for your donation.

 Helpline House is a community non-profit agency providing an umbrella of social services striving to help our Bainbridge Island neighbors meet essential needs.
 Basic services are provided cost-free, regardless of income.
 Needs are defined broadly and are not always financial.
 Any community member in crisis or in need of consultation is welcome.
 Services provided are: social work/case management appointments, supplementary food assistance, mental health counseling, assistance with health insurance (Medicare/Medicaid) questions, referrals to other resources, limited transportation and financial assistance, monthly legal clinic, medical equipment loan and children’s programs.

-HRB works to preserve the diversity and vitality of Bainbridge Island by providing and maintaining affordable housing opportunities in the community.
-HRB owns and operates 90 units of rental housing and stewards 42 homeownership properties as part of our Community Land Trust.
+Housing Resources Bainbridge (HRB) works to ensure the diversity and vitality of Bainbridge Island by providing and maintaining affordable housing opportunities in the community.
+HRB owns and operates 103 units of rental housing and stewards 42 homeownership properties as part of our community land trust.
 Our housing programs, Independent Living, Permanent Supportive Housing, and Housing Stabilization keep Bainbridge Islanders safely and affordably housed.
-We provide affordable rental and homeownership opportunities that keep Bainbridge a healthy, diverse and balanced community where everyone is welcome.
+Together these programs help make Bainbridge a healthy, diverse, and balanced community where everyone is welcome.
 Even islanders who never need our services will likely be touched by someone we serve.

 Island Cooperative Preschool has classes for children ages 1-5 and parent education for the parents through Olympic College.
 Our mission is to nurture, inspire, and involve children and parents in the exploration of learning.
 We seek to grow children and families by building a community of learners.
 We focus on the natural world and sustainability and creating a community who cares for the world around us.